DavidAnson/vscode-markdownlint/README.md

 Configuration sources have the following precedence (in decreasing order):

-* `.markdownlint-cli2.{jsonc,yaml,js}` file in the same or parent directory
+* `.markdownlint-cli2.{jsonc,yaml,cjs}` file in the same or parent directory
-* `.markdownlint.{jsonc,json,yaml,yml,js}` file in the same or parent directory
+* `.markdownlint.{jsonc,json,yaml,yml,cjs}` file in the same or parent directory
 * Visual Studio Code user/workspace settings
 * Default configuration (see above)

 Configuration changes saved to any location take effect immediately.
 Files referenced via `extends` are not monitored for changes.
 Inherited configuration can be explicitly disabled (or re-enabled) in any configuration file.

-When a workspace is open, running the `markdownlint.openConfigFile` command (from the Command Palette or by binding it to a keyboard shortcut) will open an editor for the `.markdownlint.{jsonc,json,yaml,yml,js}` configuration file in the root of the workspace.
+When a workspace is open, running the `markdownlint.openConfigFile` command (from the Command Palette or by binding it to a keyboard shortcut) will open an editor for the `.markdownlint-cli2.{jsonc,yaml,cjs}` or `.markdownlint.{jsonc,json,yaml,yml,cjs}` configuration file in the root of the workspace.
 If none of these files exist, a new `.markdownlint.json` containing the default rule configuration will be opened in the editor in the "pending save" state.

 ### markdownlint.focusMode